UPDATE: ALL FUNDS HAVE BEEN EXHAUSTED (01/20/21).

 Click on the link, sign into your E-Forms and complete the Request for Financial Assistance E-form.

-Selection & Awarding Process (Round 3): New and returning students who did not receive a CARES Emergency Financial Aid Grant during Round 1 or 2 of the initial RCC CARES Act selection process may be eligible to receive CARES Act funding for the Fall 2020 semester if s/he incurred expenses related to the disruption of campus operations due to Coronavirus.
+Selection & Awarding Process (Round 3): New and returning students who did not receive a CARES Emergency Financial Aid Grant during Round 1 or 2 of the initial RCC CARES Act selection process may be eligible to receive CARES Act funding for the Fall 2020 semester or future semesters if s/he incurred expenses related to the disruption of campus operations due to Coronavirus.

 The following process will apply to select eligible students during Round 3:

 - An eligible student must have a 2020-2021 FAFSA on file and meet the following Title IV eligibility criteria defined by Sec.
 484 of the HEA:

 - Be enrolled or accepted for enrollment in a degree or certificate program.

 - Not be enrolled in elementary or secondary school.

 - For currently enrolled students, be making satisfactory academic progress.

 - Not owe an overpayment on Title IV grants or loans.

 - Not be in default on a Title IV loan.